-- Promoters of an innovation are often optimistic - Change agents and agencies tacitly assume that the consequences of innovations will be positive. - The consequences of an innovation usually manifest themselves over extended periods of time (e.g. months, years) - Possible consequences (undesirable, direct or indirect, anticipated or unanticipated) - Imposing the standards on all the VSEs in a country or on all a customer's VSEs - e.g. from a large enterprise or a government agency - Not imposing the standards on VSEs (laissez-faire)
+- Promoters of an innovation are often optimistic - Change agents and agencies tacitly assume that the consequences of innovations will be positive. - Consequences of an innovation usually manifest themselves over extended periods of time (e.g. months, years) - Possible consequences (undesirable, direct or indirect, anticipated or unanticipated) by: - Imposing the standards on all the VSEs in a country or on all a customer's VSEs - e.g. from a large enterprise or a government agency - Motivating VSEs to adopt the standards - Government support: Awareness, training, certification, etc.\ - Not imposing the standards on VSEs (laissez-faire)